kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 #### I want my VMs to have more memory !

-You can control the memory allotted to virtual machines with the `KUBERNETES_MEMORY` environment variable.
+You can control the memory allotted to virtual machines with the `LMKTFYRNETES_MEMORY` environment variable.
 Just set it to the number of megabytes you would like the machines to have.
 For example:

 ```
-export KUBERNETES_MEMORY=2048
+export LMKTFYRNETES_MEMORY=2048
 ```

 #### I ran vagrant suspend and nothing works!